Vector241-Eric/ZBuildLights/ARCHITECTURE.md

 At one point I thought, why not just reference the ZBuildLights services directly from the Windows service so that the Windows service does not need to make a web request?
 Then I realized that the manager needs to be a system singleton.
+Based on the current architecture, the web site needs a manager to read the devices on the network.

+The (invasive) option would be to move all interactions with the Z-Wave network into the service.
+Given that the web site needs some synchronous interaction with the Z-Wave network, this would likely be a difficult undertaking for very little benefit.

 If someone comes along with more knowledge of OpenZWave to improve my understanding of how this should work, I am all ears, and I review pull requests.